ratgdo/homekit-ratgdo/README.md

 This firmware supports Security+ and Security+ 2.0 enabled garage door openers and RATGDO v2.5-series ESP8266-based hardware.

-> [!IMPORTANT]
-> As of release v1.0.0, we believe this code is stable enough to call this a release build.
-You may
-> still encounter issues.
-Please review the [Issues](https://github.com/ratgdo/homekit-ratgdo/issues)
-> and open a new one if necessary.
->
-> See the section below on where to get help.

-> [!WARNING]
-> Delayed close feature is disabled by default.
-You can enable a delay of up-to 60 seconds on the
-> settings page.
-During the delay period the garage door lights will flash and you may hear the
-> relay clicking, but there is no audible beep.

 > [!NOTE]
 > Many thanks to the original author @thenewwazoo.
 > [Why I'm leaving](https://thenewwazoo.github.io/bye-bye-ratgdo.html#whats-next).